Is my congregation’s professional staff eligible for the Reform Pension Plan?

 There is no administrative cost to congregations to participate in the RPB pension plan.
 Congregations only have to make the contributions for its RPB participants.
 The RPB is responsible for all of the legal, administrative and monitoring of investments for the plan.

-Fees for participating in the Reform Pension Plan are approximately 84 basis points of a participant’s account balance.
-Investment management fees vary depending on the participant’s fund election.
-The average RPB investment management fee is 52 basis points.
-(A basis point is one hundredth of a percent.)
+Fees for participating in the Reform Pension Plan vary depending on the participant’s fund election.
+Fees are expressed as a percentage of a participant’s account balance in basis points.
+(One basis point is one hundredth of a percent.)

 How much money is my congregation expected to contribute on behalf of a participant?